 However, there remains a considerable amount of information on these diseases that must has yet to be fully understood.
 For example, both the precise cause of RA and a possible cure for this disease are still not clear.
 Additionally, current treatments are associated with significant side effects that could ideally be minimized.

 Therefore, there is a need for future research to deepen our understanding of the disease and begin to introduce targeted therapies that maximize efficacy with fewer side effects.

-A single nucleotide polymorphism (SNP) variation in the PTPN22 gene that is linked to the activation of T-cells has already been linked to an increased risk of rheumatoid arthritis.
+A single nucleotide polymorphism (SNP) variation in the PTPN22 gene that is linked to the activation of T-cells has already been linked to an increased risk of RA.
 Individuals with variations in one or both of the gene copies are at risk of over-reactive T-cells in the immune system, which can lead to inflammation and associated tissue damage.

-Studies conducted on mice found that blocking cadherin-11 was able to prevent cartilage destruction and a similar disease to the rheumatoid arthritis experienced by humans.
-Based on these findings, the following progression is to identify an agent that is able to block the effect of this molecule in affected individuals.
+Studies conducted on mice found that blocking cadherin-11 was able to prevent cartilage destruction and a similar disease to the RA experienced by humans.
+Based on these findings, researchers are looking to identify an agent that is able to block the effect of this molecule in affected individuals.

 For example, tofacitinib is a new drug for rheumatoid arthritis that was approved for treatment in 2012 that targets both JAK1 and JAK3 with functional selectivity over JAK2.
 This family was initially discovered in the 1990s and was later discovered to be linked to severe immunodeficiency.
 Based on this knowledge, it was proposed as a treatment for rheumatoid arthritis as it could reduce the tissue damage and inflammation related to an autoimmune response.